Romantic Princess: Plot

-Adopted by middle classed parents, Xiao Mai (Angela Chang) has always had a dream to be an heiress.
+Adopted by middle classed parents, Xiao Mai (Angela Zhang) has always had a dream to be an heiress.
 Finally, her dream becomes reality.
 Xiao Mai discovers that her biological grandfather, Huangfu Xiong (Emp) (Gu Bao Ming), is the head of a prestigious aristocratic family.
 After being kidnapped by their family's enemies and after many years of searching, he finally finds his long lost granddaughter.

 As she starts her life as an heiress, every day is filled with excitement; however, everything seems a bit different from what she had imagined it to be.
 In the family, there are 4 candidates, one of whom will become the successor of Emp.
 One of those candidates is Nan Feng Jin (Wu Chun).
 At first, Nan Feng Jin dislikes Xiao Mai because he knows that he will be engaged to Xiao Mai and as a result, can never leave the Huangfu family and will be forced to be the successor of Emp.

 Because Jin wants to be a normal salesperson, he tried his best to ignore his growing fondness for Xiao Mai, but love prevails.
 Initially, the two want to hide their relationship from Emp, because they fear that exposing their relationship will result in their engagement and Jin's establishment as Emp's successor.

 Then one day, a new 'Huangfu Shan' appears that has the same birthmark and evidence that she is the real Huangfu Shan, such as a ring with her birthdate encrypted in it.
 Xiao Mai and Gong Mo Li, the 'real' Huangfu Shan, have the same interests and birthdates.
 As a result, Xiao Mai gets kicked out of the household and instead becomes a maid in the Huangfu house.
 She later discovers a plot invented by Gong Mo Li and Emp, where Gong Mo Li is pretending to be the 'Huangfu Shan' and in love with Jin.
 In reality, Gong Mo Li is in love with Cai and is merely an actress hired by Emp to make Xiao Mai and Jin confess their relationship such that they can become engaged.

 Although the four try to confront Emp, he keeps hiding, with the help of Butler Yi.
 Soon the group eventually faces Emp and tells him that Xiao Mai doesn't want to be the heiress anymore and that neither Jin nor Cai doesn't want to be the successor.
 Emp becomes furious and lets them do what they want: "starting from scratch", and kicks them out of the house.